-- Parental supervision is required.
-We provide Storyville staff to guide you and answer questions, but we do not provide supervision of your children.
+- Children must be accompanied and supervised by a caregiver at all times.
+Library staff are available to guide you and answer questions but cannot supervise your children.
 You are responsible for their safety and comfort.
-Please do not leave your children unattended
+Do not leave your children unattended.

 - Help us maintain a clean and sanitary environment by keeping all food and drink out of Storyville.
-Nursing and bottle-feeding of infants is permitted
+Nursing and bottle feeding of infants are permitted.

-- For the safety of our littlest visitors, the Baby Garden is reserved for babies who are not yet walking and their caregivers
+- For the safety of our littlest visitors, the Baby Garden/Park is intended for children who are not yet walking and their caregivers.

 Have fun playing with your children!
 Show delight in what they can do.
 Follow their lead.
 Encourage them to take each learning experience further.

 Storyville is busiest on weekday mornings and weekend afternoons, particularly on days when Story Time events are being held at the branch.